codelingo/lingo/README.md

 Run `$ lingo review` and you should now see two comments - one on the PHP function and the other on the Go function.

+Note: you don't have to commit this second file.
+From here on, lingo will be able to see all changes in your repository, whether they are committed or not.

 To open a file at the line of the issue, type `o` and hit return.
 It will give you an option (which it will remember) to set your editor, defaulting to vi.

 ## Write a Tenet

-Open .lingo in your editor of choice and change it to the following:
+Continuing on from the first run above, open the .lingo file in your editor of choice and change it to the following:

 ```yaml
 tenets: